Gani Fawehinmi: Gani Fawehinmi Library

 Gani Fawehinmi Library was established in 1965 at no.116 Denton Street, Ebute Meta Lagos, when the founder established his chamber.
 The library was moved to No. 28 Sabiu Ajose Crescent, Surulere, Lagos.
 In 1978, the library moved from Surulere to No 35 Adeniran Ajao Road Ajao Estate, Anthony Village Lagos, between 2009 and 2012.
 The Library moved to its present and permanent site at Gani Fawehinmi Library and Gallery at Otunba Jobi-Fele Way in the Central Business District, Alausa, Ikeja, Lagos, Nigeria.

 Gani Fawehinmi Library is reported to be the largest library in Nigeria.
 It housed over one million collections on books and non-books materials on various subject ranging from law, politics, biographies, religion, and social sciences, and almanacs and encyclopedias.
 It also has an archive with collection of newspaper and magazines from the early 1970s onwards.
 Some of these newspapers are not available in any other library in Nigeria.

 The library has more than 400 bibliographic materials and a gallery dedicated to its founder, Fawehinmi.

 Awards

 On 11 June 1993, Fawehinmi was awarded the biennial Bruno Kreisky Prize.
 This prize, named in honour of Bruno Kreisky, is awarded to international figures who advance human rights causes.
 In 1998, he received the International Bar Association's 'Bernard Simmons Award' in recognition of his human-rights and pro-democracy work.

 In 2018, Fawehinmi was posthumously awarded the Grand Commander of the Order of the Niger, Nigeria's second highest honour.

 Death

-Fawehinmi died in the early hours of 5 September 2009, after a prolonged battle with lung cancer.
+Fawehinmi died of lung cancer in the early hours of 5 September 2009, after a prolonged illness.
 He was 71 years old.
 He was buried on 15 September 2009, in his home town of Ondo City, Nigeria.
 Fawehinmi died a disappointed man, because of the state of his country at the time of his death, he refused the highest honour accorded him by his country on his death bed.